RSHE: how to proactively engage with parents and carers

 7. Consider running ‘engagement forums’ with parents and carers

-8. Be transparent: make RSE curriculum materials available to all parents/carers
+8. Be transparent: make RSHE curriculum materials available to all parents/carers

-New RSHE guidance says you must 'proactively engage and consult'
+You must 'proactively engage and consult' parents and carers

-The DfE’s updated RSHE guidance comes into force in September 2026, but you can start following it sooner if you wish.
+The DfE’s Relations and sex education, and health education (RSHE) guidance comes into force on 1 September 2026.
 This article sets out the full requirements.

 • Must proactively engage and consult with parents/carers when developing and reviewing your RSE policy (paragraphs 12 and 55)

-• Must make sure parents understand that effective RSHE is important for promoting and protecting children’s wellbeing (paragraph 12)
+• Must make sure parents/carers understand that effective RSHE is important for promoting and protecting children’s wellbeing (paragraph 12)

 • Should proactively engage with parents/carers to make them aware of what you’re teaching in RSHE lessons (paragraph 55) and allow them to see all your RSHE curriculum materials if they ask to (paragraph 56)